Poole Grammar School: Grammar School Status

-Following the Second World War, Poole Grammar School admissions were solely boys who had passed the 11+, with the Education Act 1944 ending fee paying students.
+1945-Present

+Following the second world war Poole Grammar School admissions were solely boys who had passed the 11+, with the Education Act 1944 ending fee paying students.
 In 1960 Poole Grammar School's current location between Broadstone and Canford Heath on the A349 (Gravel Hill) was identified as a countryside site for the much-needed expansion in size of the school.
 The original Seldown site is now a car park and National Express Coach pick up point.
 Work began on 30 April 1964 and the buildings were ceremonially opened by Princess Margaret on 11 October 1966.
-During this period Poole Grammar School was celebrated by the Sunday Times and in the House of Commons as an example of the success of the grammar school system, particularly because of the school's success at Balliol College, Oxford, where it was only beaten in successful applications "by a handful of major public schools".
+During this period Poole Grammar School was celebrated by the Sunday Times and in the House of Commons as an example of the success of the grammar school system, particularly because of the school's success at Balliol College, Oxford, where it was only beaten in successful applications “by a handful of major public schools.”
 This success was not insignificant: Twenty-three places between 1950 and 1962.

 A fire in 1971 caused £5,000 worth of damage to the school.

 Between 2006 and 2009 the Ashley Thorne Building (named after a former and long serving governor of the school) was built to house the music and drama departments, as well as a new library.
 The latter has since been converted into Sixth Form study space and the library moved to its previous position in the school.